4 Top Tips: How to Grow Brussel Sprouts from Seeds in (Pot and Garden)

 These vegetables cannot be planted anywhere.
 Before you start the process of how to grow Brussel sprouts, you must know the best site to grow them.
 In deciding the planting spot for these plants, you must consider these things.

 Brussel sprouts can be planted in a wide range of hardiness zones.
 They grow well in USDA hardiness zones 2 to 9.
 Therefore, if you live in one of those zones, you can try to plant them in your garden.

 Similar to most vegetable plants, Brussel sprouts need full sun to grow well.
 If these plants get 6 hours to 8 hours of sun per day, they will grow optimally.

 Moreover, they will also yield lots of sprouts.
 However, these plants can adapt to partial shade.
 Therefore, if you don’t have an area with full sun, you can still try to grow these vegetables at home.

 The soil in which you grow these sprouts must meet the requirement needed by the plant.
 Therefore, you will likely need to work the soil during the process of how to grow Brussel sprouts.
 These plants tend to love loamy soil.

-In addition, the soil must be fertile.
+Also, the soil must be fertile.
 In consequence, you need to mix it with aged manure or compost before planting this vegetable.
-Moreover, you also need to fertilize the soil with nitrogen rich fertilizer periodically.
+Moreover, you also need to fertilize the soil with nitrogen-rich fertilizer periodically.

 The best time to grow Brussel Sprouts